CAMPAIGN UPDATES

 We have issued a statement that challenges and clarifies these assertions.
 We also highlight the fact that the influential House of Lords' Education for 11-16 Year Olds Committee has just published its report, which calls for the EBacc to be scrapped and Progress 8 to reformed.
 We have sent a copy of the statement to the new Minister for School Standards, Damian Hinds.

-On Wednesday 19 July 2023, the #SaveOurSubjects campaign, including representatives from the Independent Society of Musicians (ISM), the Edge Foundation, NSEAD, Action for Children’s Arts, the Sixth Form Colleges’ Association and One Dance handed in a letter to the Department for Education for the Education Secretary, Gillian Keegan.
+On Wednesday 19 July 2023, the #SaveOurSubjects campaign, including representatives from the Independent Society of Musicians (ISM), the Edge Foundation, NSEAD, Action for Children’s Arts, the Sixth Form Colleges’ Association and One Dance UK handed in a letter to the Department for Education for the Education Secretary, Gillian Keegan.

 The letter has been signed by over 1,200 people, including high-profile signatories such as classical music luminaries Alice Coote, Ian Bostridge, Julius Drake, Mark Elder, Gerald Finley, Jeremy Huw Williams, Mark Padmore and Nicky Spence; broadcasters Petroc Trelawney and Sean Rafferty; Baroness Sue Nye and Sir Christopher Frayling, plus the general secretaries of the National Education Union, Mary Bousted and Kevin Courtney, as well as chief executives of a wide range of arts organisations and subject associations.